BarefootJoey/BarefootJoey/contrib_writer/README.md

 - `FONT_WIDTH='3'`, `FIT_WEEKS='52'`
 - `MULTI_COMMITS='50'` (number of intensity commits)

-In CI, it performs one planning run and then loops `MULTI_COMMITS` times, writing to `intensity.txt` and calling the script with `--mutation-token $i` to ensure unique diffs, committing each iteration, and pushing at the end.
+In CI, it performs one planning run and then loops `MULTI_COMMITS` times, writing to `contrib_writer/intensity.txt` and calling the script with `--mutation-token $i` to ensure unique diffs, committing each iteration, and pushing at the end.

 Fonts
 - Primary font is 5x7 per-letter bitmaps